-The Cancer Patient Experience Survey was undertaken by the Department of Health and provides insights into the care experienced by cancer patients across England who were treated as day cases or inpatients.
+The English Cancer Patient Experience Survey (CPES) is commissioned by NHS England and administered on their behalf by an external survey provider organisation (Quality Health).
+The survey provides insights into the care experienced by cancer patients across England who were treated as day cases or inpatients.

 Further details, including access to the latest report can be found at:

 Linkage of the English Cancer Patient Experience Survey to cancer registration data – Data briefing announcing the data availability for linked CPES/CAS1502 datasets through the Office for Data Release (ODR), and briefly summarising the linkage process.

 Linking English Cancer Patient Experience Surveys 2010, 2011/12 and 2013 with cancer registration data - This report covers the first stage of the project: to link each year of the English CPES data from the 2010, 2011/2012 and 2013 surveys to the tumour table in the Cancer Analysis System (CAS) in order to create merged datasets for analyses and research.

 English National Cancer Patient ExperienceSurveys linked to cancer registration data.
 A descriptive overview of respondents characteristics - This report compares the characteristics of respondents to the English Cancer Patient Experience Surveys (CPES) with relevant recently diagnosed cancer populations.
 It supports future analyses and interpretation of data from the new linked CPES and cancer registration datasets.

 The majority of results presented in this report are based on analyses for all tumour sites combined.

 Detailed data by cancer site can be found in this CPES and CAS linkage Workbook.